cdcloudlogix/terraform_s3_encryption_email/README.md

 As explained previously, this lambda is deployed by Terraform.
 All lambdas of this repository are tested and packaged by the script:
 - `modules/python_packages.sh`

-Run the following:
+Run then the following:

-`terraform init`
+- `terraform init`

-then deploy as follow:
+Finally, deploy as follow:

-`terraform apply`
+- `terraform apply`